Machine Learning-based quadratic closures for non-intrusive Reduced Order Models: Results

 This model is also trained by minimising the loss function \cref{eq:quadnet-loss}.
 The only difference in training with respect to \quadnet is that this model is slightly larger and more complex, and as such it could benefit from smaller learning rates.

 At this point we can make a first comparison between the three quadratic models.
 We already noted that one of the major differences between \quadls and the NN-based models is that the former is discrete in space, while the latter are continuous.
 We have seen that this implies that in \quadls the quadratic operator is determined by $\mathcal S \times\ndof$ parameters, which in these cases amounts to $\approx10000$ for the backward-facing step and $\approx 30000$ for the lid-driven cavity.
-At the same time, from \cref{tab:deeponet-arch,tab:mionet-arch} we can compute that \quadnet and \quadnetmu have $\approx 5700$ and $\approx 8400$ parameters respectively, making them effectively smaller than \quadls.
-The difference in size is possibly even larger for more complex problems, where finer meshes are required, and it is an indication of the superior expressivity of the NN-based models.
-It should also be noted that the NN-based models are indeed much slower to train, but this is only a very minor drawback as the training only happens once in the offline phase and the time to query the trained model online is actually negligible.
+At the same time, from \cref{tab:deeponet-arch,tab:mionet-arch} we can compute that \quadnet and \quadnetmu have $\approx 5700$ and $\approx 8400$ parameters respectively, making them effectively smaller than \quadls. \RALL{On the one hand, having a smaller model is advantageous in terms of memory utilisation, especially for large-scale real-world problems where meshes are substantially larger than the ones considered in this work.
+On the other hand, for these test cases, we could not observe any benefit in terms of computational time related to the reduced size of NN-based models.
+In fact, while the online cost is comparable for the three models, the offline phase for NN-based ones is much more expensive compared to that of \quadls.
+The typical training times for \quadnet and \quadnetmu -- on the machine considered for these experiments\footnote{\RALL{The machine is a workstation equipped with an 11th Gen Intel(R) Core(TM) i7-11700 CPU, 32GB of RAM and an NVIDIA Quadro RTX 4000 GPU with 8GB of memory.}} -- range from $\approx 8$ to $\approx 25$ minutes (depending on the number of parameters and the training set size), while \quadls requires just a few milliseconds (typically less than $10$) to train.
+This increased offline cost is readily justified when put in perspective with the time required to compute the full-order solution.
+Consider for example the lid-driven cavity flow described earlier.
+For that model, a single full-order run takes about $3$ minutes to complete, which means that in the time required to train the network we could get roughly $3$ to $8$ more FOM solutions, depending on the neural network size.
+This means that if we train both \quadls and \quadnetmu on the same number of snapshots, in order to amortise the additional cost required by \quadnetmu we would just need to query the model $3$ to $8$ more times with respect to \quadls, which is likely a small amount in a real-world many-query context. }